Parrott rifle: Parrott rifle

 The gun was invented by Captain Robert Parker Parrott, a West Point graduate.
-He was an American soldier and inventor of military ordnance.
 He resigned from the service in 1836 and became the superintendent of the West Point Foundry in Cold Spring, New York.
 He created the first Parrott rifle (and corresponding projectile) in 1860 and patented it in 1861.
-Daniel Treadwell, who developed a method for making built-up guns in early 1840s, tried to claim that his patent infringed on an earlier one, but in 1866 S.D.N.Y. court dismissed it, deciding that Treadwell's claim was invalidated by a 1843 British patent to John Frith.
+Daniel Treadwell, who developed a method for making built-up guns in the early 1840s, claimed that Parrott's patent infringed on Treadwell's earlier one, but in 1866 United States District Court court dismissed the case, deciding that Treadwell's claim was invalidated by a 1843 British patent to John Frith.

 Parrotts were manufactured with a combination of cast and wrought iron.
 The cast iron made for an accurate gun, but was brittle enough to suffer fractures.
 Hence, a large wrought iron reinforcing band was overlaid on the breech to give it additional strength.
 There were earlier cannons designed this way, but the method of securing this band was the innovation that allowed the Parrott to overcome the deficiencies of these earlier models.
-It was applied to the gun red-hot and then the gun was turned while pouring water down the muzzle, allowing the band to attach uniformly.
+It was applied to the gun red-hot and then the gun was turned while water was poured down the muzzle, allowing the band to attach uniformly.
 By the end of the Civil War, both sides were using this type of gun extensively.